realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      the program.
    - The state of the program is immutable and passed as arguments to the functions
    - A new state is returned as the result of the calls to the functions
-   - Functions are first class citizens and can be passed as arguments to other functions, just like normal variables and objects
+   - Functions are "first-class citizens" and can be passed as arguments to other functions, just like normal variables and objects
      - This allows customization of the functions by passing in any function as an argument to another function
      - This allows the functions to be "composed" together to create new functions from existing functions
-     - These functions are called "lambdas" or "closures" or "anonymous functions" or "function literals"
+     - These functions are called "lambdas," "closures," "anonymous functions" or "function literals," all interchangeably.
-     - Example:
-       - `Function add = (int a, int b) => a + b;`
-       - `Function multiply = (int a, int b) => a * b;`
-       - `Function addThenAnother = (Function first, Function second, int a, int b) => second(first(a, b), b);`
-       - `int result = addThenAnother(add, multiply, 2, 3); // result is 8, note: passing in the "add" function as the "first" argument and the "multiply" function as the "second" argument`
    - Examples of functional languages are "Lisp", "Clojure" and "F#" and "Kotlin"
+   - Example (Kotlin):
+       ```
+       fun main() {
+          val add = { a: Int, b: Int -> a + b }  // <-- a lambda that takes 2 integers and returns the sum of the integers.
+          val multiply = { a: Int, b: Int -> a * b }  // <-- a lambda that takes 2 integers and returns the product of the integers.
+          val firstThenSecond = {  // <-- a lambda that takes 4 arguments, 2 functions and 2 integers, and returns the result of the 2 functions.
+              first: (Int, Int) -> Int, // <-- a lambda that takes 2 integers and returns an integer, it's executed first.
+              second: (Int, Int) -> Int,  // <-- a lambda that takes 2 integers and returns an integer, it's executed second.
+              a: Int,
+              b: Int ->

+              second(first(a, b), b)  // <-- calls the `first` lambda with the 2 integers (a & b),
+                                      //     then calls the `second` lambda with the result of `first()` and the 2nd integer (b)
+          }

+          val result = addThenAnother(add, multiply, 10, 2) // <-- calls the lambda with the 2 functions and 2 integers
+          println(result) // result will be 24
+       }

+       main()

+       // Output:
+       // 24

+       ```